Types of Work

 Regularly changing contracts, projects, and industries is excellent for learning and personal development.
 It provides ongoing opportunities to broaden your skill set and knowledge base, gain exposure to innovative new companies and technologies, and adapt quickly to changing market demands.
 With ample networking opportunities, it’s also generally easy to find your next exciting role.

-Contracting Through Us
+Contracting Through JacksonStone

 We’ve been placing contractors into exciting roles for over 10 years.
 Our team of highly skilled consultants are well-known in the market, and with our high-calibre clients, we can give you access to exclusive opportunities at leading organisations across Aotearoa New Zealand.

-Whether you’re an experienced contractor or just starting out, our quick and easy onboarding system, Invoxy, ensures a smooth transition into contracting with us.
+Whether you’re an experienced contractor or just starting out, our quick and easy onboarding system, Karmly (formerly Invoxy), ensures a smooth transition into contracting with us.
 You can either be self-employed as a sole trader and offer your services directly to us, or you can work through a limited liability company.
 Either way, you invoice us instead of the client, and with the latest time-sheeting technology and streamlined invoicing process, you can rest assured you’ll be paid regularly and on time.

 While you’ll still be responsible for paying your own tax, GST, and ACC levies, we’ll handle general issues or administrative matters while you’re on assignment, removing some of the organisational burden.
 A lot of our contractors also use software services like Hnry to make their financial admin quicker and easier.